German activists sold a far-right party millions of fake election fliers. A court battle could be next.

 “Unfortunately, our only customer is extremely angry,” they wrote.
 “Help us to defend artistic freedom.”

-Their provocative stunts have drawn attention, and drama before.
-Four years ago, the activists built a small copy of Berlin’s Holocaust memorial outside the windows of an AfD politician who triggered outrage after suggesting Germany should stop atoning for Nazi crimes.
+Their provocative stunts have drawn attention, and drama, before.
+Four years ago, the activists built a small copy of Berlin’s Holocaust memorial that can be viewed from the windows an AfD politician who triggered outrage after suggesting Germany should stop atoning for Nazi crimes.

 Sofia Diogo Mateus contributed to this report.